 This one didn't even have glitter.

 The complimentary toiletry bags are always fun at love motels.
 This time, the guy handed us tons of extra packets.
 (He was nice, thank you.)
 This trip was Emily's first experience at love motels, so she had fun inventorying all the loot!
 This motel gave us the usual (shampoo, conditioner, and soap - always there, but in Korean so you aren't quite sure which one is shampoo and which one is body lotion; razors, toothbrushes, and condoms).
 We also got q-tips, coffee, and tea.
+I liked the computer chair and footstool.

 Too bad I can't buy it for my house, I need a chair!